-- Add rules and criteria pertaining to the receiving, processing, and notification of development and subdivision applications as well as appeal timelines in order to be in compliance with the MGA, with all proposed amendments as described in attached Schedule 'A'. - Amend and add Cannabis Production Facility as a use and provide criteria and standards for Cannabis Production Facilities, with all proposed amendments as described in attached Schedule 'B'. - Add minimum requirements and standards applicable to Retail Cannabis Stores that will be considered by Village Council in making a decision on a development permit application for such uses, with all proposed amendments as described in attached Schedule 'B'. - Add definitions to Part 6 for Cannabis, Medical Cannabis, Cannabis Production Facilities and Retail Cannabis Stores, with all proposed amendments as described in attached Schedule 'B'. - Add additional criteria for residential fencing, with all proposed amendments as described in attached Schedule 'B'.
+- Add rules and criteria pertaining to the receiving, processing, and notification of development and subdivision applications as well as appeal timelines in order to be in compliance with the MGA, with all proposed amendments as described in attached Schedule 'A'. - Amend and add Cannabis Production Facility as a use and provide criteria and standards for Cannabis Production Facilities, with all proposed amendments as described in attached Schedule 'B'. - Add minimum requirements and standards applicable to Retail Cannabis Stores that will be considered by Village Council in making a decision on a development permit application for such uses, with all proposed amendments as described in attached Schedule 'B'. - Add definitions to Part 6 for Cannabis, Cannabis Accessory, Cannabis Production Facilities and Retail Cannabis Stores, with all proposed amendments as described in attached Schedule 'B'. - Exempt individual alternative energy installations which meet the criteria of the land use bylaw from the requirement of a development permit application and approval. - Add additional criteria for residential fencing, with all proposed amendments as described in attached Schedule 'B'.